qmk/qmk_firmware/docs/arm_debugging.md

-# ARM Debugging usign Eclipse
+# ARM Debugging using Eclipse

 This page describes how to setup debugging for ARM MCUs using an SWD adapter and open-source/free tools.
 In this guide we will install GNU MCU Eclipse IDE for C/C++ Developers and OpenOCD together with all the necessary dependencies.